Coverage Map

 $400K to $1.5M

-Waterbury–Shelton captures the Naugatuck Valley buyer who needs Fairfield County access but operates one price tier below the Gold Coast's floor.
-Shelton in particular has absorbed significant move-up demand from buyers who find Orange and Derby entry prices more approachable than Trumbull or Monroe.
+Captures the Naugatuck Valley buyer who needs Fairfield County access but operates one price tier below the Gold Coast's floor.
+Shelton has absorbed significant move-up demand from buyers who find Orange and Derby entry prices more approachable than Trumbull or Monroe.
 The Valley's manufacturing heritage has given way to a professional and healthcare employment base.
-Derby–Shelton corridor properties on the Housatonic River offer waterfront access at prices that would be impossible in any coastal Connecticut market.
+Derby–Shelton corridor properties on the Housatonic River offer waterfront access at prices impossible in any coastal Connecticut market.

 Tier 2 · Secondary Coverage